AndreasAlbert/hepscrape/README.md

 ## How to read
 The information is stored in sqlite format using the `sqlalchemy` python library and can be read back with standard syntax.
-An example can be found in `scripts/read.py`:
+An simple example that does not require you worry about the sqlalchemy details can be found in `scripts/read.py`:

 ```python